LibrariesWest/opendata/membership/README.md

 Membership
 ==========

-To use certain library services, users need to register as a member, and their details are stored in the Library Management System.
+Library user registration details are stored in the Library Management System.
 This includes people who have registered at any of the 7 library services in Libraries West.

 Membership provides access to: